redding/much-stub/README.md

 MuchStub.stub_send(myobj, :mymeth) # call to the original method post-stub
   # => 'meth'

+# Create a new stub for the :myval method

 MuchStub.(myobj, :myval){ 'stub-meth' }
   # => StubError: arity mismatch
 MuchStub.(myobj, :myval).with(123){ |val| val.to_s }